arvie993/powerbi-medicare-analysis/README.md

    - Review the complete model documentation in [`docs/technical/Model_Documentation_Complete.md`](docs/technical/Model_Documentation_Complete.md)

 3. **Open in Power BI Desktop**
-   - Connect to your Medicare Inpatient 2017 data source
+   - Connect to your FactMedicareInpatient data source
    - Import the model structure using the documentation
    - Configure data source settings